Phishing attacks more than doubled in 2018

-The number of phishing attacks that took place in 2018 more than doubled from the previous year according to Kaspersky Lab's anti-phishing system which prevented over 482m attempts to visit fraudulent pages.
+The number of phishing attacks that took place in 2018 more than doubled from the previous year, new research has revealed.

 Phishing is one of the most flexible types of 'social engineering' attack since it can be disguised in many ways and used for a number of different purposes.
 To create a phishing page, all one has to do is create a replica of a popular or trusted site and trick users into entering their personal information.